LEFenderson/Portfolio/R/SALS Isolation by Distance/README.md

 Snippet:

 ![IBDrnw](https://github.com/LEFenderson/Portfolio/assets/49617364/8e37395c-01d1-4b9d-bffb-65734b19b7d5)

+And a **data** folder which contains the neccessary files to compile the above code in Rstudio and generate the output pdf:

 **3.)
 GeoDist.txt** - *Input data*: A triangular matrix of pairwise geographic great-circle distances (km) among the 24 saltmarsh sparrow breeding marshes surveyed, used in the above script.